 - BSTA 511 Estimation and Hypothesis Testing for Applied Biostatistics

 - BSTA 512 Linear Models

 - BSTA 513 Categorical Data Analysis

-- BSTA 514 Statistical Analysis of Time-to-Event Data
+- BSTA 514 Survival Analysis

 - BSTA 517 Statistical Methods in Clinical Trials

 - BSTA 519 Applied Longitudinal Data Analysis

 - BSTA 550 Introduction to Probability

-- BSTA 551 Statistical Inference I
+- BSTA 551 Mathematical Statistics I

-- BSTA 552 Statistical Inference II
+- BSTA 552 Mathematical Statistics II

-The comprehensive exam has two parts: a written part and a lab part, which are administered on separate days.
+The comprehensive exam has two parts: a written part and a laboratory part, which are administered on separate days.
 The MS written exam has six questions.
-It is divided into two two-and-a-half hour sessions, with a one-hour break in between.
-The first session covers applied statistical questions from BSTA 511, 512, and 513.
-The second session covers theoretical statistical questions from BSTA 550, 551, and 552.
+It is divided into two, two-and-a-half hour sections, with a one-hour break in between.
+The first section covers applied statistical questions from BSTA 511, 512, and 513.
+The second section covers theoretical statistical questions from BSTA 550, 551, and 552.